ryanhellyer/unique-headers/readme.txt

 1. Upload the complete 'unique-headers' folder to the '/wp-content/plugins/' directory OR install via the plugin installer
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Install and activate the <a href="http://wordpress.org/extend/plugins/taxonomy-metadata/">Taxonomy Metadata plugin</a> to add support for changing images for category listings.
+3. If you need custom headers on taxonomy, category or tags pages, then also install and activate the <a href="http://wordpress.org/extend/plugins/taxonomy-metadata/">Taxonomy Metadata plugin</a>.
 4. And yer done!

-Now you will see sections for changing your custom headers on the posts, pages and category listings.
+Now you will see a new custom header image uploader whilst editing your site.

 Visit the <a href="http://geek.ryanhellyer.net/products/unique-headers/">Unique Headers Plugin</a> for more information.